alexx-ftw/CryptoTuner/README.md

 * --skipMem : skip the memory overlock optimization process.
 * --skipPower : skip the power limit optimization process.
 * --verbose : adds more verbosity to the console interface (up to 3 levels).
 Logs will still have the full information.
+* --keepMining <-k>: once finished with the Tuning, this flag keeps the miners working until the user hits "Enter"
+* --resume <-r>: constatly writes a file with the progress of the Tuning.
+If the computer were to crash or the tuning had to be stopped for whatever reason, if this flag is set and the "process.json" file is present, the tool will resume the Tuning process from where it was left at.

 ## Support
 Bitcoin Talk Forum: https://bitcointalk.org/index.php?topic=5368267.0